iyahoo/tsp-solvers-cl/docs/index.md

 ## Parameters of GA
 - Representation of gene: (0 1 2 3 4 5 6 7 8 9)
-- Cross over point: 7 or 8
+- Cross over: 1 point cross over
-  Child is given 7 (or 8) to 10 genes from a parent.
 - truncate point: 5 (= Number of agents / 2)
   Five agents that have good fitness survive when go next generation.
 - mutation rate: 10% or 15%